DaneVinson/scarredworld/pages/maqamir.md

 ### Employment
 Candidates who wish employment with the *Maqamir Trading Company* will be screened.
 If selected a candidate will be asked to sign the initial [employment contract](./contract.md).
 Upon doing so they become a contracted employee.

-Sometime before the end of the initial contract the contracted will be asked to sign an extension or will be told their contract has been terminated.
-Details of such and extension contract are provided to the contracted at the time of such offering but typically include additional duties, incentives and compensations as fitting an experienced contractor.
+Sometime before the end of the initial contract the contracted will be asked to sign an extension or their contract will be terminated.
+Details for extensions will provided at the time of offering but typically include additional duties, incentives and compensations as fitting an experienced contractor.